bcbio/bcbio-nextgen/docs/contents/configuration.rst

    low-depth calling options for GATK.
 - ``coverage`` A BED file of regions to check for coverage.
 Coverage and completeness are calculated over these regions and a Rmarkdown report is generated in the `report` directory.
+See the section on :ref:`input-file-preparation` for tips on ensuring this file matches your reference genome.

 Experimental information
 ========================